 Last Modified: Tuesday, 1 July 2014Tunisian judges and prosecutors embark on major International Criminal Law training programme

 News release: 29 September 2014 - Today, a new International Criminal Law (ICL) training programme aimed at furthering the understanding, and strengthening the application, of ICL principles in Tunisia’s domestic courts is being launched for judges and prosecutors in Tunisia by the International Bar Association’s Human Rights Institute (IBAHRI).

 Published: Monday, 29 September 2014

-Last Modified: Friday, 19 July 2013IBAHRI calls on President Morsi to respect the independence of the judicial system in upholding the rule of law
+Last Modified: Thursday, 1 September 2016IBAHRI calls on President Morsi to respect the independence of the judicial system in upholding the rule of law

 The International Bar Association’s Human Rights Institute (IBAHRI) today expresses concern in relation to amendments to Egypt’s Constitutional Declaration recently announced by President Mohamed Morsi.